ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Folic Acid is a Vitamin supplement available in 1 form.

 Not all forms of Folic Acid are equal.
 The form you choose determines how much Folic Acid actually reaches your tissues, and the difference between the best and worst forms can be substantial.
-FormulaForge’s formulary ranks each form by bioavailability tier (S1–S4) and formulary tier (T1–T4), giving you a research-backed guide for choosing wisely.
+FormulaForge ranks every form by how well it absorbs and how strongly the published research supports it, giving you an evidence-based guide for choosing wisely.

 Forms of Folic Acid Compared

-Folic Acid (Mapped Form) has a bioavailability rating of low (S4 — basic).
-Typical dose range: not yet documented in our database.
+Folic Acid (Mapped Form) has a bioavailability rating of lower absorption.

 What the Research Shows